|Graduated, November 2020|

 |Major||Applied Animal Biology (Honours)|

-Courtney Boyd is a fourth-year undergraduate student in the Applied Biology program.
-Courtney has combined her love of animals and scientific research into her work at a BC Cancer Research Centre immunology lab and as a researcher in LFS’s Animal Welfare Department with rodents.
+Courtney is a recent graduate from the Applied Biology program.
+Courtney combined her love of animals and scientific research into her work at a BC Cancer Research Centre immunology lab and as a researcher in LFS’s Animal Welfare Department with rodents.